facebookresearch/Mixture-of-Transformers/README.md

 💬 To summarize the code flow:

 1. **Initialization**:
-   - Modality-specific projections (`wq`, `wk`, `wv`, `wo`) and norm layers are created for each modality.
+   - Create modality-specific projections (`wq`, `wk`, `wv`, `wo`) and norm layers for each modality.
 2. **QKV Projection and Normalization**:
-   - Tokens are routed to modality-specific `wq`, `wk`, `wv` and QK-norm experts using `modality_masks`.
+   - Route tokens to modality-specific `wq`, `wk`, `wv` and QK-norm experts using `modality_masks`.
-   - The modality-specific queries, keys, and values are restored into their original sequence order.
+   - Re-pack the resulting queries, keys, and values into their original sequence order.
 3. **Attention Computation**:
-   - Global self-attention is computed.
+   - Compute global self-attention.
 4. **Output Projection and Normalization**:
-   - The self-attention outputs pass through modality-specific `wo` and norm layers
+   - Pass self-attention outputs through modality-specific `wo` and output norms.
-   - The modality-specific attention output vectors are restored into their original sequence order as the final module output.
+   - Re-pack the resulting outputs into their original sequence order to form the final module output.

 Please refer to [`src/simple_ModalityUntiedAttention.py`](src/simple_ModalityUntiedAttention.py) for the complete implementation.